Dundonald, Saskatoon: History

 The name Dundonald was also at one point assigned to a proposed Dundonald Suburban Centre where 22nd Street intersected with Dundonald Avenue/Circle Drive.
-This ultimately evolved into the Confederation Suburban Centre.
+This ultimately evolved into the Confederation Urban Centre.
 Prior to that, however, Dundonald was also plotted as a potential neighbourhood in the 1913 planning document by City Commissioner Christopher J. Yorath, approximately where the final community is today.

 Government and politics

 Dundonald exists within the federal electoral district of Saskatoon West.
 It is currently represented by Brad Redekopp of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is within the constituency of Saskatoon Westview.
 It is currently represented by David Buckingham of the Saskatchewan Party, first elected in 2016.

 In Saskatoon's non-partisan municipal politics, Dundonald lies within ward 4.
 It is currently represented by Troy Davies, first elected in 2012.